Georgia a top-10 exporting state for the first time

-ATLANTA - Georgia was ranked among the nation’s 10 top exporting states last year for the first time, Gov. Brian Kemp announced Monday, Feb.
-15.
+ATLANTA -- Georgia was ranked among the nation’s 10 top exporting states last year for the first time.

 Georgia businesses exported $38.8 billion in goods in 2020, reaching 215 countries and territories and suffering the lowest rate of export contraction among the top-10 states, despite the economic effects of the coronavirus pandemic.